 Do not use food coloring.
 You will need specific dye or wax chips that are made for the brand of wax you want to use.
 Stir well and avoid bubbles.

 Read the vendor’s directions to find out how much scent your wax can safely hold without becoming a fire hazard.
 If you want less than the maximum amount of scent, just add to taste.
 Stir slowly and evenly through out the wax for two minutes.
 Try to eliminate any bubbles you may see.

 Keep a steady hand and pour slowly as to not splash wax on the side of your vessel and then allow the wax to cool.

-Once candles are almost completely set, feel free to add any enhancements that you feel may make your candle look and/or smell special.
-Enhancements such as clear quartz chips, yellow citrine chips, opal mini chips, lavender buds, amethyst chips and rose quartz chips are available for purchase.
+Once candles are almost completely set, feel free to add any crystals or sparkle that you feel may make your candle feel special.
+Crystals such as clear quartz chips, yellow citrine chips, opal mini chips, amethyst chips and rose quartz chips are available for purchase.

 Trim the Wick & Hit it with the Heat Gun

 Once your candle is completely set trim your wick down to ¼ inch (0.64 centimeters).
 Feel free to hit your candle for a few seconds with a heat gun to secure any enhancements you have added to your candle and to clean up the sides of your glad if you have any splash marks.
 Most manufacturer recommendation will ensure that your wax is a one-pour experience, but in the case of paraffin specifically you may need to top of your candle with some wax to make for a nice even top.
 Place your lid on your candle for a finished look.

 You’re done!
 For best results, wait at least 72 hours for your wax to cure before lighting.